 - Credit Card / Identity Theft – Per Penal Code § 32.32, indicated that it is a crime to make false or misleading statements to obtain property or credit.
 Having an attorney is crucial because the penalties include having to pay a fine and/or confinement.

 - Burglary – Under Penal Code § 30.02, burglary is entering a building or premises without the owner’s permission or legal authority with an intention.
 You should seek legal counsel as soon as possible, penalties for burglary include having to serve time in prison or jail and hefty fines.

-- Shoplifting – If you are accused of shoplifting contact The Gonzalez Law Group, PLLC to consult with an attorney.
+- Shoplifting – If you are accused of shoplifting contact our firm to consult with an attorney.
 By having legal representation, your lawyer can create a plan of action to defend you against authorities and help you understand your legal options based on the facts of your case.
 Do not wait until you are charged, having an attorney by your side at the earliest stages of your case is important.

 - Robbery – Penal Code § 29.02, establishes that a person commits the act of robbery if in the course of committing theft and with the intention to obtain or maintain control of the property the person intentionally or recklessly caused bodily harm to another or the person intentionally or knowingly threatens another person of bodily injury or death.